rcoy-v/local-istio/README.md

 Useful for quickly starting over.

 After standing everything up with `make`, it may take a few minutes for all Istio components to become ready.
-You can watch the pods become ready with `watch kubectl -n istio-system get pods`.
+The `make` script will wait until all pods are ready.

-Once all pods are ready, the Istio gateway can be reached at `http://localhost:8080`.
+Once `make` is finished, the Istio ingress-gateway can be reached at `http://localhost:8080`.

 ### Services Exposed

 Some of the demo profile services that are deployed are exposed through the gateway as well.

 - [Kiali](http://localhost:8080/kiali)
+    - Login credentials are `admin:admin`.